-|Project Length||14 months|
+|Project length||14 months|

-|ROI Period||2 to 3 months|
+|ROI period||2-3 months|

 Transnet Engineering consists of eight different business units, which contain 132 depots and six factories spread across South Africa.
 The different depots and branches had been permitted to develop their own approach to ISO 14001 and OHSAS 18001, which diverged significantly over time.

-The systems remained largely manual, however, and Mirriam’s next focus was to automate the standardised framework Transnet Engineering had developed.
+The systems remained largely manual, however, and Mirriam’s next focus was to automate the standardized framework Transnet Engineering had developed.
 Pressing issues included the difficulty in managing historical data, the inability to easily trace the movement of documents, the lack of notifications over expiry dates and actions, and the inability to link documents to the last person to have modified them.

-One particular dashboard highlighted the extent to which injuries to hands occurred in the organisation, a fact that had been rendered invisible under the previous manual systems.
-Mirriam acted on this insight immediately, through programmes focussed on PPE and training, and was able to bring the occurrence of hand injuries down significantly.
-In fact, the overall lost time injury frequency rate has come down from 1.02 per 200,000 hours in 2012 to 0.42 by end of March 2016.
+One particular dashboard highlighted the extent to which injuries to hands occurred across the organization, a fact that had been rendered invisible under the previous manual systems.
+Mirriam acted on this insight immediately, through programmes focussed on PPE (personal protective equipment) and training, and was able to bring the occurrence of hand injuries down significantly.
+In fact, the overall Disabling Injury Frequency Rate (DIFR) had come down from 1.02 per 200 000 hours in 2012 to 0.42 by end of March 2016.
 Furthermore, there has been an overall decline of 20% in Off Ill cases in the business since 2013.

 Improved visibility and access to information has also reduced the effort and time required for internal audits, and greatly reduced the extent of audit findings.
-Whereas before the implementation of IsoMetrix audit findings stood at 1500, they now average around 120, an improvement of more than 90%.
+Whereas before the implementation of IsoMetrix audit findings stood at 1 500, they now average around 90, an improvement of more than 90%.